-The combined good eating habits, exercise and surgery can decrease high blood pressure substantially.
+The combined good eating habits, exercise, and surgery can decrease high blood pressure substantially.
 This can provide you with everything they need to get back on track with good health and positive results.
-This means that weight loss surgery isn’t just about losing substantial amounts of weight, sustaining a weight loss and finding better habits, but also about reducing the risks for life-threatening events such as strokes and heart attack.
-This is a good reason to consider patients for the various weight loss surgeries available for each patient.
+Weight loss surgery isn’t just about losing substantial amounts of weight, sustaining a weight loss, and finding better habits, but also about reducing the risks for life-threatening events such as strokes and heart attack.
+This is a good reason to consider patients for the various weight loss surgery procedures for metabolic syndrome.